Harkat Wanita: Music

 In October 1996, it was confirmed that Dwiki Dharmawan became the series' composer.
 During the scoring session, Dharmawan captured the theme of "female empowerment" (Note: Original: ...mengangkat tema keagungan wanita...) with an intuitive and majestic music.
 He recruited twelve string players to record the musical score at his own studio Kita, located at Bintaro with a 32-track recording.
-The theme song, "Harkat Wanita", was solely written and composed by Dharmawan.

 Reception

 Harkat Wanita received mixed reviews by critics.
 Analisa criticized the title as being "absurd".
 Suara Pembaruan praised Adipura's antagonistic role as Edwin and calling him "a rapist".